By Francesca ColtreraYour need-to-know guide to today's hormone therapy -- what's safe, what's

-Polyps: These are growths, usually noncancerous, that can develop in the uterus, on the cervix, or inside the cervical canal, and may cause bleeding.
+Polyps: These are growths, usually noncancerous, that can develop in the uterus, on the cervix, or inside the cervical canal.
+They might cause bleeding.

-Endometrial atrophy (thinning of the endometrium): The endometrium, the tissue that lines the uterus, can become very thin after menopause because of diminished estrogen levels, and may cause unexpected bleeding.
+Endometrial atrophy (thinning of the endometrium): The endometrium, the tissue that lines the uterus, can become very thin after menopause because of lower estrogen levels.
+This may cause unexpected bleeding.

-Endometrial hyperplasia: In this condition, the lining of the uterus becomes thick, usually as a result of too much estrogen and too little progesterone, and bleeding may occur as a result.
+Endometrial hyperplasia: In this condition, the lining of the uterus becomes thick, and bleeding may occur as a result.
 Obesity may be the cause of the problem.
-Some patients with endometrial hyperplasia may have abnormal cells that can lead to endometrial cancer (cancer of the uterine lining).
+Some people with endometrial hyperplasia may have abnormal cells that can lead to endometrial cancer (cancer of the uterine lining).

 Endometrial cancer (uterine cancer): Bleeding after menopause can be a sign of endometrial cancer.